sjdv1982/biohackathon-covid/documentation/Interaction_data_protein.md

 ## 2. Is there direct experimental data on the contacts / interfaces?

-### On the nsp9 protein PDB 5HIZ, homologue of the nsp9 of cov19 (PDB 6W4B):
+### On the nsp9 protein PDB 5HIZ [numbering in SarsCov-2, pdb 6W4B):
 K10A [R11] or R106A [R112] : 1.3-fold and 2.7-fold reductions in ssDNA binding affinity
 K10A/R68A/K69A/R106A [R11/C74/R75/R112] mutant : 7.2-fold reduction
 Y82A [Y88] : 8.0-fold increase;
 [https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6096807/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6096807/)

-#### Mapping of mutated residues between 5HIZ & 6W4B:
+#### Location of those residues in 6W4B:
-1. K10 --> R11 (Beginning of first B-sheet; very rigid region)
+1. R11 (Beginning of first B-sheet; very rigid region)
-2. RK68 --> CR74  (Strand 1 of a pair of beta strands; very rigid region)
+2. CR74  (Strand 1 of a pair of beta strands; very rigid region)
-3. Y82 --> Y88.
+3. Y88.
 Strand 2 of a pair of beta strands; very rigid region.
 Even the side chain seems to be very rigid, but little opportunity to make stacking interaction.
 The side chain seems to be well-"sandwiched" between surrounding side chains
 4. R106 [Not in the structure of 5HIZ] --> R112 (Caps the helix in 6W4B)

 => look if makes sense in the 5HIZ structure